laminlabs/lamindb/docs/query-search.md

 ### less than/ greater than

-Or subset to artifacts greater than 10kB.
-Here, we can't use keyword arguments, but need an explicit where statement.
+Subset to artifacts greater than 10kB.

 ```python
 ln.Artifact.filter(records=experiment_1, size__gt=1e4).to_dataframe()